CasparKielwein/Aaargh/Classes.md

 #### Lvl 2: Vigilance
 Your watchfully Strike becomes an opportunity interrupt.
 #### Lvl 2: Maneuvering Watch
-When you hit an enemy with your watchfully Strike you may push that enemy 1 square.
+When you hit an enemy with your watchfully Strike you may push that enemy 5'.
 #### Lvl 3: Eternal Watch
 When you mark an enemy you can spend one power-point to have the mark last until the end of the encounter.